CineNest/CineNest.ai-github-repo/README.md

     The deployment configuration is managed by the `apphosting.yaml` file in the root directory.

 The live demo URL will be provided by Firebase after a successful deployment.

+alternatively we can deploy and host from verscel from

 ## Environment Variables